Creating Accessible Online Content for Websites, Wikis and Blogs

 - Ensure the compatibility of the website with assistive technology such as screen readers.
 Plain HTML is easy for such technologies to convert.
-Applications such as Flash animations, Java applets and so on can be inaccessible, so plain text alternatives can help.

 - Wherever possible we would encourage you to involve disabled people in the creation of your website to provide feedback and advice.